Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 - "Untracked files:"
   - This section describes the untracked changes area
   - These are the files that Git understands are new and untracked, but the changes can't go into local changes until it's tracked
-  - Git gives us a tip for how to track that file
+  - Git gives us a tip for how to track and stage that file
   - In this example, there is one new file: `tests/test_wave_06.py`

 ### Moving Changes to the Staging Area

 We move changes from local to staging with the command `$ git add`.
-This command is very configurable, and there are many valid ways and options to use it:
+This command has a variety of options and can be called many ways.
+We could further investigate its options with `$ git add --help`, but for now let's look at a few common ways to use it.

 - `$ git add <relative-path-to-file-or-folder>`
-  - ... where `<relative-path-to-file-or-folder>` is replaced
-  - This adds all code changes in the specified file or folder
+  - We replace `<relative-path-to-file-or-folder>` with the file name or path of the code changes we would like to add
-  - When given a folder, it adds all code changes in all files in it
+  - When given a folder, it adds all code changes in all files in it, including files in nested directories
   - A common way to use this is `$ git add .`, where `.` indicates the current directory
-  - This method can add large amounts of changes at once
+  - This method can add a large number of changes at once
 - `$ git add -p`
-  - This brings the developer to an interactive mode
+  - This starts an interactive mode where local code changes will be presented on the screen one at a time.
-  - Code changes will be presented on the screen one at a time.
-At each chunk, the dev inputs if the chunk should go into staging: `y` then enter for "yes," `n` then enter for "no."
+  - At each chunk, we can decide whether the change should go into staging: `y` then enter for "yes," `n` then enter for "no."
   - This mode cycles through all chunks in the local changes area, then exits the interactive mode
   - This method encourages reviewing code changes